-18 Pension and post-retirement benefits
+16 Pension and post-retirement benefits

 All full-time employees of the Board are entitled to receive pension benefits pursuant to the provisions of a pension plan established under the Public Service Superannuation Act.
 The plan is funded by equal employee and employer contributions.
 The employer's contributions are included in the Board's operating expenses.
-The Public Service Superannuation Fund is administered by the Province of Nova Scotia and any unfunded liability, as well as other obligations related to post-retirement benefits, is the responsibility of the Province.
+The Public Service Superannuation Fund is administered by the Public Service Superannuation Plan Trustee Inc. and any unfunded liability, as well as other obligations related to post-retirement benefits, are the responsibility of the pension plan.
 It is not anticipated that any such future costs would be allocated to the Board.

-19 Commitments
+17 Commitments

 The Board will hold interest rates for ninety days for any client from the date of receipt of a loan application.
-As of March 31, 2012, the Board has authorized loans of \$5.4 million which had not been disbursed.
+As of March 31, 2013, the Board has authorized loans of \$5.7 million which had not been disbursed.